ymattw/profiles/README.md

 - putty-dark-theme.reg: reg file for putty dark theme
 - screenrc: config file for GNU screen (date/time in status line)
 - gitconfig.sh: script to configure git perferences
+- vimrc: vim profile that use vundle to manage plugins